-When taking into consideration the total audience, most viewers are paying for both a linear TV subscription and streaming, presenting a mixed model in the short term.
+When considering the total audience, most viewers are paying for a linear TV subscription and streaming, presenting a mixed marketing model in the short term.

 For marketers, it’s far more effective to consider a layered approach to marketing TV viewers.
 Targeting streaming audiences and traditional TV viewers can link the trend from linear to digital, with access to premium inventory, and retargeting abilities across multiple screens.

 Integrating CTV and TV ads produces a comprehensive marketing funnel.
 These two mediums complement each other, letting advertisers target connected devices and households together.